naikibro/jokeGenerator/README.md

 # Today's joke is

 ```
-Why did the chicken join a band?
-Because it had the drumsticks!
+Why did the bicycle fall over?
+Because it was two-tired!
 ```

 ![lmao gif](docs/assets/images/lmao.gif)